Jeffrey Donovan: Television

 Donovan has guest-starred in several television shows, including CSI: Miami, Spin City, Monk, Millennium, Witchblade, The Pretender, Homicide: Life on the Street and Law & Order.
 In the short-lived TV series Threshold, Donovan played the antihero Dr. Sloan.
 Donovan also played the recurring role of William Ivers in Crossing Jordan.
 In 2004, he had his first leading role in the American remake of the British television series Touching Evil with Vera Farmiga on the USA Network.

-From 2007 to 2013, Donovan starred in Burn Notice, as Michael Westen, a spy who was burned, seemingly by the CIA or Homeland Security, for reasons unknown to him, and marooned in Miami, Florida.
+From 2007 to 2013, Donovan starred in Burn Notice, as Michael Westen, a spy who was burned, for reasons unknown to him, and marooned in Miami, Florida.
 The show follows Westen as he attempts to find out why he was burned and regain his job as a covert intelligence agent, in addition to bringing justice to the people of Miami.
 Donovan made his directorial debut with the series' episode, "Made Man" which first aired on June 17, 2010.
 Donovan also directed a prequel film starring co-star Bruce Campbell, titled Burn Notice: The Fall of Sam Axe, which first aired on USA Network on April 17, 2011.
 The series lasted for seven seasons, received positive reviews from both fans and critics, and was nominated for four Primetime Emmy Awards.

 In 2015, Donovan had a recurring role on Fargo as North Dakota mobster Dodd Gerhardt.
 In 2016, he began starring as Tarot-reading con artist Charlie Haverford in Shut Eye on Hulu.
 On January 30, 2018, Shut Eye was canceled after two seasons.

 In 2021, he was cast as a series regular detective for the 21st season of Law & Order.